Photographic print toning

-In photography, toning is a method of altering the color of black-and-white photographs.
+In photography, toning is a method of altering the color of monochrome photography.
 In analog photography, it is a chemical process carried out on metal salt-based prints, such as silver prints, iron-based prints (cyanotype or Van Dyke brown), or platinum or palladium prints.
 This darkroom process cannot be performed with a color photograph.
 The effects of this process can be emulated with software in digital photography.
-Sepia is considered a form of black-and-white or monochrome photography.
+Sepia toning, the most familiar such process, is considered a form of black-and-white or monochrome photography.

 Chemical toning

 Most toners work by replacing the metallic silver in the emulsion with a silver compound, such as silver sulfide (Ag_{2}S) in the case of sepia toning.
 The compound may be more stable than metallic silver and may also have a different color or tone.
 Different toning processes give different colors to the final print.
 In some cases, the printer may choose to tone some parts of a print more than others.

 Toner also can increase the range of shades visible in a print without reducing the contrast.
 Selenium toning is especially effective in this regard.
 Some toning processes can improve the chemical stability of the print, increasing its potential longevity.
 Other toning processes, such as those including iron and copper, can make the print less stable.
 Many chemical toners are highly toxic, some even containing chemicals that are carcinogenic.
 It is therefore extremely important that the chemicals be used in a well ventilated area, and rubber gloves and face protection should be worn when handling them.